- University of Durham

 Impact Level 2: Learning

-Improved knowledge of career options for researchers outwith academia
+Improved knowledge of career options and longer term career paths for researchers

 Rationale, aims and outcomes